facebook/facebook-android-sdk/README.md

 * __Error: "invalid_key"__

   This error means that the Facebook server doesn't recognize your Android key hash.
-Make sure you've entered your hash correctly, and that you are running with a signed application.
+Make sure that you correctly generated and copy/pasted your key hash into the Facebook developer settings console (http://www.facebook.com/developers/apps.php), and make sure that your application has been signed with the same key you registered with Facebook.

 * __Dialog won't load or shows a blank screen.__